 Laundry: Clean laundry area at least every 2 weeks

 Bedrooms: Enter maximum once a week.
-Vacuum/sweep&mob move furniture from walls, dust* (Cleaners are not allowed to enter any rooms without supervision or permission from the owner of the room, KPA will take no responsibility for lost items).
-KPA cleaners will not make any beds, pick clothes/laundry from the floor or remove any items from the desk to clean it).
+Vacuum/sweep&mob move furniture from walls, dust* (Cleaners are not allowed to enter any rooms without supervision or permission from the owner of the room, agent/owner will take no responsibility for lost items).

 (*dust: all windowsills, curtain rails and light fittings)